 We encourage Congress to continue to seek procurement strategies that deliver the highest quality product for our warfighter, at the best value for our government, and at the best price for our fellow taxpayer.
 We are asking Members of Congress for support to advance the nation’s aircraft carrier program in a way that provides stability and consistency for ACIBC companies.

-Authorizing and appropriating $818M Advance Procurement funding for the Refueling and Complex Overhaul (RCOH) for USS Harry S. Truman (CVN 75).
+Refueling and Complex Overhaul (RCOH) Program funding for USS John C. Stennis (CVN 74) and USS Harry S. Truman (CVN 75)

 The shipbuilding supply chain continues to innovate and support the newest, most innovative warfighters like Ford-class aircraft carriers.
 Read more from our newsroom on recent developments in carrier and industry news: